County of Oettingen

-The House of Oettingen is a high-rank noble Franconian and Swabian family.
+The House of Oettingen was a high-ranking noble Franconian and Swabian family.
 It ruled various estates that composed the County of Oettingen between the 12th century and the beginning of the 19th century.
 In 1674 the house was raised to the rank of prince for the first time.
 Despite the annexation of their lands following the German mediatisation of 1806, the family retained their titles and still have representatives today.

 Origins

 The Oettingen family traces its descent back to Fridericus comes, documented in 987, and his father Sieghard V. (Sigehardus comes in pago Riezzin, 'Sieghard, Count in Riesgau') from the Sieghardinger family, documented in 1007.
 These are also considered to be the ancestors of the Staufers.